RobMeades/FrontGardenRailway/README.md

 See [here](https://www.meades.org/railways/garden/garden.html#viaduct_manufacture_begins) for pictures of the moulds etc., in use.

 ## `supporting_wall.blend`
 Blender file for a supporting wall, including a mould version of the same, `.stl` exports for both at a Blender scale factor of 30.48 also provided.
-This provides a supporting wall along the back of the dock and should be printed/moulded in the same way as the viaduct, in multiples, cut to size buy slicing off the bottom edge with an angle-grinder.
+This provides a supporting wall along the back of the dock.
+The mould parts should be printed in PLA, or any material with a little flex in it (10% in-fill and 0.2&nbsp;mm "speed" resolution on my Prusa MK3 3D printer), then strapped together, silicon release agent sprayed in, liquid grout poured in, left for a day to harden and then the mould unstrapped to allow the moulded wall to be removed.
+The moulded wall may be cut to the correct height/width by slicing off the bottom/right edge with an angle-grinder.